A group of medical staff and professionals wearing scrubs and suits pose together for a photo.

 Understanding Hiatal Hernia Symptoms and Treatment

-A hiatal hernia, also known as a hiatus hernia, occurs when part of the stomach moves upward through the diaphragm and into the chest.
+A hiatal hernia, also known as a hiatus hernia, occurs when part of the stomach moves upwards through an opening in the diaphragm called the hiatus and into the chest.

-Some people experience very few symptoms, while others develop ongoing digestive discomfort linked to acid reflux and irritation of the oesophagus.
-Symptoms can range from mild heartburn to more persistent reflux problems affecting daily life.
+Unlike hernias that cause a visible lump, a hiatal hernia develops internally.
+Some people experience very few symptoms, while others develop ongoing digestive problems, particularly acid reflux and irritation of the oesophagus.

 • Acid reflux or heartburn